 The proportions and massing of an extension are as important as its materials.
 In the hands of a good architect, an extension that takes a different scale and form to the existing house will provide the elusive wow-factor, regardless of how it is constructed.
 Curved and angular walls can be used to emphasise the differences between the new and existing parts of the house.

 There is a huge range of products available that can help to make your extension strikingly modern.
-Folding sliding doors are currently very popular, because apart from offering a great view of the garden, they can allow a room to be opened up to let the outside in.
-The same idea can be applied inside with solid doors that either fold away or disappear by sliding into the depths of adjoining walls.
+Glazed sliding doors or bifold doors are currently very popular, because apart from offering a great view of the garden, they can allow a room to be opened up to let the outside in.
+The same idea can be applied inside with solid internal doors that either fold away or disappear by sliding into the depths of adjoining walls.

 An expensive but eye-catching option is to use structural frameless glass to form a conservatory, sunroom or corridor.
 The glass is made strong enough to be self-supporting, which means that it does not need a frame and all that is seen between the panes is a thin strip of mastic.